Opinion Exchange Dynamics: Learning from discrete actions on networks

-We now state and prove the main lemma of this subsection.
-Note that the set of graphs $\InfGraphs_d$ satisfies the conditions of this lemma. \begin{lemma} Let $\GraphFam$ be a set of infinite, strongly connected graphs, let $\GraphFam^r$ be the set of $\GraphFam$-rooted graphs
+We now state and prove the main lemma of this section.
+Note that the set of graphs $\InfGraphs_d$ satisfies the conditions of this lemma. \begin{lemma} Let $\GraphFam$ be a set of infinite, connected graphs, let $\GraphFam^r$ be the set of $\GraphFam$-rooted graphs

 and assume that $\GraphFam$ is such that $\GraphFam^r$ is compact.

 Let $P$ be a local property such that for each $G \in \GraphFam$ there exists a vertex $j \in G$ such that $(G,j) \in P$.
 Then for each $G \in \GraphFam$ there exist an $r_0$ and infinitely many distinct vertices $\{j_n\}_{n = 1}^\infty$ such that $(G,j_n) \in P^{(r_0)}$ for all $n$. \end{lemma}